 Explore Grenada's north

 It’s well worth taking some time to explore the rugged coastline and mountainous rainforest of the north of the island.
-In the northwest, the fishing village of Gouyave is also a key centre for the island’s nutmeg production.
+In the northwest, the fishing village of Gouyave is an important part of the island’s nutmeg production.
 Stop at the town’s nutmeg processing station to see all the stages of nutmeg and mace production and explore nearby Dougaldston Estate.

 Finally, Levera National Park on Grenada's northeast shore is a remote coastline with great hiking trails through the volcanic landscape.